developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/output/ip/index.md

 ## Set Up IPWedge

-&#49;. **Windows devices**: Visit the [IP Wedge page](https://www.zebra.com/us/en/support-downloads/software/utilities/ipwedge-for-datawedge.html) on the Zebra Support Portal and download the appropriate version for the target device.
-(For Android devices, skip to Step 2).
+&#49;.
+Visit the **[IP Wedge for Windows download page](https://www.zebra.com/apps/dlmanager?dlp=-227178c9720c025483893483886ea540bd07dd0f9873752cf891686eb495040ba85f97bf163f9fd95347bc39767aa16e5152c1728f99b445d656378ddc8ebac53885a53a0632e89d37b18cfe4b3299cd5e1762688da483afbbcf475ccabf9cb&c=us&l=en)** at the Zebra Support Portal, accept the EULA and download.

+**Note: Windows Mobile/CE devices might need a different version of IPWedge**.
+[Visit the Windows Mobile/CE download page](https://www.zebra.com/us/en/support-downloads/software/utilities/ipwedge-for-datawedge.html) for more information.

 &#50;. **Install the .zip file** on the system to which the scanned data will be sent.

 &#51;. **Run the IPWedge app**.
 A screen appears similar to the image below. **Make a note of the IP address and port number** (in the red box).
 <img style="height:200px" src="04_ipwedge.jpg"/>
-_IPWedge System Tray menu_.
+_IPWedge System Tray menu shows system IP address and monitored port_
 <br>

-> **Note: This default port number is the same as that of the IP Output Plug-in** on the device.
+> **Note: The port number must be the same as that specified in IP Output** on the device.

-&#52;. **Open the IPWedge app** from the Windows Start menu or tap on the IPWedge icon in the System Tray and select Options.
+&#52;. **Open the IPWedge app** from the Windows Start menu or click on the IPWedge icon in the System Tray and select "Options" from the menu.

-The IPWedge Options panel appears similar to the image(s) below.
+The IPWedge Options panels appears similar to the images below.
 <img style="height:250px" src="01_ipwedge.jpg"/>
-_General Options_.
+_General Options_
 <br>

 <img style="height:250px" src="02_ipwedge.jpg"/>
-_Keystroke Options_.
+_Keystroke Options_
 <br>

 <img style="height:250px" src="03_ipwedge.jpg"/>
-_Clipboard Options_.
+_Clipboard Options_
 <br>

 &#53;. **Make any required changes** to Options in the General, Keystroke and Clipboard tabs. **Click OK on each tab** to save settings.

-The PC is now ready to receive data from devices running DataWedge with the IP Output Plug-in (with IP address and port settings matching those of the PC).
-For device setup instructions, see "IP Output" in the [DataWedge Setup Guide](../setup).
+The PC is now ready to receive data from DataWedge IP Output (with IP address and port settings matching those of the PC).

 -----